 A common problem that occurs at many SWM facilities is erosion, often along an unstable ditch or embankment slope.
-When soils are not properly compacted during construction, or when vegetation does not establish properly along a slope or channel, erosion can occur.
+Erosion can occur when soils are not properly compacted during construction, or when vegetation does not establish properly along a slope or channel.
 It is important to repair minor erosion immediately because bare soil that is exposed by erosion becomes even more susceptible to additional erosion, and thus minor erosion can quickly become a major problem.

-Problem Solution Minor erosion Fill the eroded area with Furnished Topsoil as necessary to restore the original ground surface.
-If the eroded area is adjacent to existing riprap, stabilize the repaired area with Class I Riprap.
-Else, re-seed the repaired area with SHA Turfgrass Seed Mix and install Type 'A' Soil Stabilization Matting.
+Problem Solution Fill the eroded area with Furnished Topsoil as necessary to restore the original ground surface.
+If the eroded area is adjacent Minor erosion to existing riprap, stabilize the repaired area with Class I Riprap.
+Otherwise, re-seed the repaired area with SHA Turfgrass Seed Mix and install Type 'A' Soil Stabilization Matting.
 Major erosion Report to HHD.